A Six Letter Word That Starts With A

 Q: How do I overcome fear of failure and take action?

 A: Acknowledge the fear, but don't let it paralyze you.
-Reframe failure as a learning opportunity.
-Start with small, low-risk actions to build confidence.
+Also, start with small, low-risk actions to build confidence.
+Practically speaking, reframe failure as a learning opportunity.
 Focus on the process, not just the outcome.

 Q: What if I don't know what action to take?